x

 Italian inheritance law is founded on the principle of ‘unity of inheritance’, which means that any non-property assets are dealt with under the law of the country of last domicile, and property assets must be handled according to the law of the country where the property is located.

-In the UK, inheritance law offers flexibility in as much as you are able to will your estate to whoever you please.
 This testamentary freedom does not exist however under Italian inheritance law.

-Italian law dictates that when someone dies, certain members of their family have a right to inherit a share of their estate.
-The law of ‘forced heirship’ will apply if there is no will, or where a will is ruled invalid and, unless stipulated otherwise in an Italian will, this law also applies.
-In August 2015 however, newly introduced European Commission regulations meant that, providing they were citizens of EU member states, non-Italian residents were allowed to choose to stipulate in their Italian will that their fixed assets should be dealt with according to the law of their own national country.
+In August 2015 however, newly introduced European Commission regulations meant that non-Italian residents who were citizens of EU member states are allowed to choose to stipulate in their Italian will that their fixed assets should be dealt with according to the law of their home country.

 This new European Succession Regulation was introduced with the goal of simplifying cross-border succession.
 It did not, however, have any bearing on Italian inheritance tax, which could still be payable by non-residents on any assets located in Italy.